 A forecast of radio propagation conditions is broadcast in voice from WWV at 14 minutes after every hour.
 The announcements are short-term forecasts and refer to propagation along paths in the North Atlantic area, such as Washington, D.C. to London or New York to Berlin.
 These forecasts are also applicable to high latitudes provided the appropriate time correction is made for other latitudes.
-The forecasts are prepared by the Telecommunications Service Center, OT, Boulder, Colorado.5
+The forecasts are prepared by the Telecommunications Services Center, OT.
+Boulder, Colorado.5

-The broadcast consists of the statement, "The radio propagation quality forecast at. . . (one of the following times: 0100, 0700, 1300, or 1900 GMT) is. . . (one of the following adjectives: excellent, very good, good, fair-to-good, fair, poor-to-fair, poor, very poor, or useless).
-Current geomagnetic activity is. . . (one of the following characteristics: quiet, unsettled, or disturbed)."
+The broadcast consists of the statement, "The radio 5 For details regarding these forecasts, write J. P. Murray OT/1TS, Boulder, CO 80302. propagation quality forecast at . . . (one of the following times: 0100, 0700, 1300, or 1900 UTC) is . . . (one of the following adjectives: excellent, very good, good. fair-to-good, fair, poor-to-fair, poor, very poor, or useless).
+Current geomagnetic activity is . . . (one of the following characteristics: quiet. unsettled, or disturbed)."

-The propagation forecast announcements are repeated in synoptic form comprised of a phonetic and a numeral.
+The propogation forecast announcements are repeated in synoptic form comprised of a phonetic and a numeral.
 The phonetic (Whiskey, Uniform, or November) identifies the radio quality at the time the forecast is made.
-The numeral indicates on a scale of 1 to 9 the radio propagation quality expected during the six-hour period after the forecast is issued.
+The numeral indicates on a scale of 1 to 9 the radio propagation quality expected during the sixhour period after the forecast is issued.
 The meaning of the phonetics and numerals are:

 Phonetic Meaning

-Whiskey disturbed

-Uniform unsettled

-November normal
+Whiskey Uniform November disturbed unsettled normal

 Numeral Meaning

-Trumeral meaning

 One useless

 Two very poor

 Three poor

-Four poor-to-fair
+Four poor-to-fain

 Five fair

 Six fair-to-good

 Seven good

 Eight very good

 Nine excellent